Skip to Content

 Ziti, a tube-shaped pasta, is a popular choice in Southern Italy.

 It is similar to penne but smaller and with the ends cut straight.
-Once cooked, ziti is tender but firm, perfect for making baked ziti.
+Once cooked, ziti is tender but firm, perfect for making baked ziti like this five cheese ziti al forno.

 Elbow Macaroni